How comfortable are you with change? How do you deal with change in your life? In general, do you see change as something to embrace or be feared?

 Often we learn new skills and coping strategies, just in time for things to change again!

 Dealing with change doesn’t mean we necessarily have to be happy about the change itself.
-But we do need to find healthy ways of dealing with change in our life.
+But we do need to find healthy ways of dealing with change in our lives.

 The truth is sometimes we only get comfortable with change because we have to.
 (Grieving comes to mind in this instance, losing someone or something we love can be one of the most difficult changes we have to deal with).